zhsun0357/Resonant-Scanned-LiDAR/README.md

 In this repository, we will include three useful scripts related to the paper:
 1. Resonant scanning pattern optimization with binary Regions-of-Interest (RoIs) (fast implementation).
 2. Resonant scanning pattern optimization with float valued Regions-of-Interest.
-3. LiDAR odometry based on resonantly scanned point cloud.
+3. LiDAR odometry based on resonantly scanned point cloud (coming soon).

 ## Dependencies installation
 To run the resonant scanning pattern optimization, please refer to the environment.yaml file.
 GPU is not required.